crowplexus/yu-pan-ko/3-affixes.md

 # Suffixes
 - "se" - Suffix indicating "multiple"
 	- Usage: remove the word's last long vowel (if existing), and add the suffix at the end.
-	- If the word ends in a consonant, you must remove it, and replace with the suffix.
+	- If the word ends in a consonant, you must remove it, place with the suffix, then place the consonant back at the end of the word
 	- i.e: hutese-seren el | Those (are) fruit.
 		- hutē -> hutese
-	- i.e: puf-seren upase | You all are adorable.
+	- i.e: puf-seren upasef | You all are adorable.
-		- upaf -> upase
+		- upaf -> upasef

 - "ño" - Suffix indicating a higher up of yours.
 	- Usage: remove the word's last long vowel (if existing), and add the suffix at the end.